 Professionally, Stephen has been President of the Manchester Society of Architects, RIBA North West Region Chairman, and a member of the RIBA Awards committee.
 He is a past member of the Education Committee and Conservation Register Steering Group.
-He is currently President of the RIBA, having previously been Vice President Membership, Nations and Regions.
+He was RIBA President 2013-15, having previously been Vice President Membership, Nations and Regions.

-Stephen has written and lectured widely, has been a visiting examiner at a number of schools of architecture and between 2002 and 2005 was visiting professor at the Birmingham School of Architecture.
-He has recently been appointed visiting Professor at the Belfast School of Architecture.
+Stephen has written and lectured widely, has been a visiting examiner at a number of schools of architecture and visiting Professor at the Birmingham School of Architecture.
+He is currently visiting Professor at the Belfast School of Architecture.

-Stephen received an Honoury Fellowship from the University of Central Lancashire in 2013 for his contribution to Architecture.
+Stephen received an honorary fellowship from the University of Central Lancashire in 2013.